lfanew/lfanew.github.io/content/posts/windmill-ca-trust/index.md

 # Introduction

 [Windmill](https://github.com/windmill-labs/windmill) is awesome.
 It allows you to create internal tools and workflows rapidly.
-But when working on _internal_ tools in Windmill, you've probably come across these frustrating errors when trying to reach _internal_ endpoints at least once or twice.
+But when working on _internal_ tools in Windmill, you've probably come across these errors when trying to reach _internal_ endpoints at least once or twice.

 ![Deno SSL error](images/deno-fail.png)